Esther Bunyere with her 8 month old daughter and Micheline Shukur, during a mental health session at a school in Kichanga.

 Baby friendly spaces

 In our Baby Friendly Spaces, we help pregnant and breastfeeding women and their children in emergency situations.
-As well as serving as infant and young child feeding centres, we use them to provide psychosocial help to mothers and children.
+We also use these infant and young child feeding centres to provide psychosocial help to mothers and children.

-They also help build parenting skills, supporting mothers through group discussions to allow them to manage feelings of stress and strengthen their ability to care for their children.
-They are havens of calm.
+• help build parenting skills, supporting mothers through group discussions to allow them to manage feelings of stress and strengthen their ability to care for their children.

-We provide welcoming spaces: to give people a breathing space – a safe place away from the angst and conflict of a refugee camp.
-To relax and spend time with their children, space to breastfeed comfortably and privately, to get safe drinking water and handwashing facilities.
+We provide welcoming spaces giving people a safe place away from the angst and conflict of a refugee camp.
+A place to relax and spend time with their children, to breastfeed comfortably and privately, and to get safe drinking water and handwashing facilities.

 Our colleagues can also refer people to other specialist agencies for help – for vaccinations and antenatal care, for example.